marcus-deans/Chess-Game/doc/DESIGN.md

 affected its behavior, whether it can jump over other pieces, whether it can cannibalize pieces, etc.

+View: Wanted all of the view options to be extendible so that the user could modify the view as they saw fit and customize especially the cosmetic features to their heart's desire.
+This included things like cheat codes, languages, and view options in particular but also more complex functionality such as adding the option for more player logins and controlling that interaction accordingly.
+Customization of user highlight options, cell visuals, and piece images was also desired and was generally implemented.

 ## High-level Design

 > describe the high-level design of your project, focusing on the purpose and interaction of the core classes